-All appliances used for food preparation (i.e., hot plates, hot pots, toaster ovens, microwave ovens, popcorn poppers, etc.) are prohibited in the residence halls.
+All appliances used for food preparation (e.g., hot plates, hot pots, toaster ovens, microwave ovens, popcorn poppers, etc.), with the exception of leased micro-fridge units and Keurig-type (single-serve) coffee makers are prohibited in the residence halls.
 In addition, halogen lamps (floor or desk) are not permitted.
 Possession or use of these appliances in the residence halls will result in an administrative fine and confiscation of the appliance.
 These appliances are considered a serious fire hazard since they draw more electricity than the buildings can provide.